Life's Moments with XOXOX: A Family & Lifestyle Blog

 This stance on pork stems from Islamic teaching emphasizing both spiritual purity and health considerations.
 For example, pigs were seen as scavengers that carried more parasites and illnesses compared to other livestock.
 Outlawing pork consumption protected followers against contagious diseases and enforced spiritual discipline.

-See also What Holidays Does Cuba Celebrate
+See also What Holidays Do The Amish Celebrate

 Navigating a Multicultural Society